close

 Words: 711|Pages: 2|4 min read

 "Selfies" have become a recent Internet phenomenon among adolescents and young adults.
-As I have scrolled through my Facebook newsfeed daily, I have noticed that majority of my friends that upload "selfies" are females.
+As I have scrolled through my Facebook newsfeed daily, I have noticed that the majority of my friends who upload "selfies" are females.
 I agree with Rachel Simmons' belief that 'selfies' provide self-promotion, control, and give power to the young females posting these pictures.
 However, sometimes these 'selfies' can give the wrong representation of women to the opposite sex.

 Get a custom paper now from our expert writers.